-The Discovery search tool provides a variety of ways to limit searches including restricting resources to those which are available online and to peer-reviewed journal articles.
+The search box on the library homepage connects to the University of Melbourne's main search tool, Discovery.
+This provides a variety of ways to limit searches including restricting resources to those which are available online and to peer-reviewed journal articles.
 Please see the Discovery Guide for detailed explanations of the searching mechanisms available.

 The advanced search option enables you to define the search more fully and to restrict to the types of resources required.
 However, you must enter a search term in order for these options to display.
 The advanced search enables you to limit to scholarly journals or academic journals and to restrict to a publication date.

 *TIP - If you have the exact article title, putting it in double quotations in the search field will yield the most accurate results.